evansun06/tft-board-planner/README.md

  ### User Stories
  User Request 1: As a user, I want to have the ability to create multiple boards and have access to them.

- User Request 2: As a user, I want to add champions (later additional accessories) onto specific locations (hexes) on my board.
+ User Request 2: As a user, I want to add and remove champions (later additional accessories) onto specific locations (hexes) on my board.

  User Request 3: As a user, I want to view my list of boards.
 Consequently I want to view my list of Champions within each board.

- User Request 3: As a user, I want to log how many wins my board has.
+ User Request 4: As a user, I want to log how many wins my board has.

+ User Request 5: As a user, I want to view the the available champions in the current tft set.

+ User Request 6: As a user, I want to see my board and the champions on them